Defamation Case by Jay Shah on The Wire is an Attack of the BJP on Free Press

 “Company balance sheets and annual reports obtained from the RoC reveal that in the financial years ending March 2013 and 2014, Shah’s Temple Enterprise Private Ltd. engaged in negligible activity and recorded losses of Rs 6,230 and Rs 1,724 respectively.
 In 2014-15, it showed a profit of Rs 18,728 on revenues of only Rs 50,000 before jumping to a turnover of Rs 80.5 crore in 2015-16(sic).”

-National Herald accused Shah junior of managing to secure a loan of ₹10.35 crore from the Indian Renewable Energy Development Agency (IREDA) against absolutely nothing for his limited liability partnership firm Kusum Finserv.
-The loan was taken for building up a 2.1 MW windmill in Ratlam, Madhya Pradesh, the project cost of which was around ₹15 crore.
-However, according to the rules and regulations mentioned in the IREDA website, it is allowed to finance up to 70 percent of the cost of a project which will generate a maximum of 1 MW of power.
-There was a gross violation done by the IREDA in allocating such a huge fund going against the rules of the organisation and no wonder, it was Piyush Goyal’s ministry then, which makes it normal to see the minister aggressively defending a private citizen of the country from corruption allegation levelled against them; as they say, if you pull the ears, the head will follow.
+National Herald accused Shah junior of managing to secure a loan of Rs 103.5m from the Indian Renewable Energy Development Agency (IREDA) against absolutely nothing for his limited liability partnership firm Kusum Finserv.
+The loan was taken for building up a 2.1 MW windmill in Ratlam, Madhya Pradesh, the project cost of which was around Rs 150m.
+However, according to the rules and regulations mentioned in the IREDA website, it is allowed to finance up to 70% of the cost of a project which will generate a maximum of 1 MW of power.
+There was a gross violation done by the IREDA in allocating such a huge fund going against the rules of the organisation and no wonder, it was Goyal’s ministry then, which makes it normal to see the minister aggressively defending a private citizen of the country from corruption allegation levelled against them; as they say, if you pull the ears, the head will follow.

-But in a country like India, which has a basically undemocratic semi-feudal and semi-colonial core with a top dressing of sham democracy, the high ranking and powerful people and organisations never allowed a free press to exist in the mainstream media.
+But in a country like India, which has basically an undemocratic, semi-colonial and semi-feudal core with a top dressing of sham democracy, the high ranking and powerful people and organisations never allowed a free press to exist in the mainstream media.
 For them, a free press means a press that will oblige them, provide them coverage as a loyal lackey and lick their boots for advertising and endorsements.
 This is the reason why SLAPP threat is used against any type of media activity that challenges the domination of these forces on the Indian society.
-It was seen in the case of the notorious Adani group, which threatened to file a suit against the once renowned Economic and Political Weekly and ruin its finances for publishing an investigative journalist work on how the Adani group, supported by the Modi regime in lieu of financial assistance, dodged taxes by using numerous shell companies.
-Paranjoy Guhathakurta, the then editor of the EPW and one of the foremost journalist researching the misdeeds of the Adani group, was fired over this Adani report.
+It was seen in the case of the notorious Adani group, which threatened to file a suit against the once renowned Economic and Political Weekly (EPW) and ruin its finances for publishing an investigative journalist work on how the Group, supported by the Modi regime in lieu of financial assistance, dodged taxes by using numerous shell companies.
+Paranjoy Guhathakurta, the then editor of the EPW and one of the foremost journalists researching the misdeeds of the Adani group, was fired over this report.

 The threat issued by Jay Shah to file a lawsuit against The Wire after his first lawyer informed the same to the writer when she raised the question on the sudden increase in turnover, comes from the insecurity that the business tycoon son of India’s second tallest political figure is suffering from.
 The anxiety couldn’t have been caused if the business deals were transparent and the company had earned the turnover, which was way too higher than its lifetime income, in a very legal and honest way.
-Why a businessman who has nothing to hide and can come clean even if an ED or CBI probe is initiated against his dealings, gets so scared as to avoid directly answering the questions over his skyrocketing turnovers of a year before winding up the business and takes the help of a lawyer?
-If Jay Shah and Amit Shah aren’t as nervous as they are appearing then why did they dare to demand a ransom of ₹100 crores from a reputed website like The Wire under the pretext of SLAPP, when the company’s turnover in question never reached that level?
-Where does the BJP leader, accused in fake encounter cases and in helping the rioters during 2002 Gujarat pogrom, gets the audacity of demanding such a huge amount of money from a website when his own people are slandering opposition leaders with the most filthy adjectives day-in and day-out?
+Why a businessman, who has nothing to hide and can come clean even if an official probe is initiated against his dealings, gets so scared as to avoid directly answering the questions over his skyrocketing turnovers of a year before winding up the business and takes the help of a lawyer?
+If Jay Shah and Amit Shah aren’t as nervous as they are appearing then why did they dare to demand a ransom of Rs 1bn from a website like The Wire under the pretext of SLAPP, when the company’s turnover in question never reached that level?
+Where does the BJP leader, accused in fake encounter cases and in helping the rioters during 2002 Gujarat pogrom, gets the audacity of demanding such a huge amount of money from a website when his own people are slandering opposition leaders with the most filthy adjectives daily?

-If Amit Shah’s son has no taint in his business deals, then what forced the BJP’s IT Cell, notorious for fake news broadcasting and misleading propaganda, to plunge into the well to save this man who isn’t even a significant leader of the party?
-What makes Amit Malviya, the BJP IT Cell head and a propaganda manager of the party’s communal riot mongering division, to take up arms against The Wire in favour of a man who just happens to be the son of the president of the very party that vehemently oppose dynastic politics?
+If Shah’s son has no taint in his business deals, then what forced the BJP’s IT Cell, notorious for fake news broadcasting and misleading propaganda, to plunge into the well to save this man who isn’t even a significant leader of the party?
+What makes Amit Malviya, the BJP IT Cell head and a propaganda manager, to take up arms against The Wire in favour of a man who just happens to be the son of the president of the very party that vehemently oppose dynastic politics?
 The answers are somewhere hidden within the accusations and it’s imperative, therefore, to accept that the findings of Rohini Singh’s investigation has some truth in it and thereby raises a demand for a free and fair legal investigation into Jay Shah’s business and the affairs of Temple Enterprises and Kusum Finserve.